 If you have a student who is interested in applying for a scholarship, but whose parent is not a member of SEANC, please direct them to www.seanc.org to join.
 The parent must be a state or local government employee or retired state employee to join.
 Membership dues must be paid current prior to April 15.

 Financial need applicants must include a copy of the Free Application for Federal Student Aid (FAFSA) and Student Aid Report (SAR) Summary without an asterisk.

-The student must be enrolled as a full-time student for the 2019-2020 school year.
+The student must be enrolled as a full-time student for the upcoming school year.

 In mid-December, the Goodnight Scholars Program will issue approximately 700-800 invitations to apply to prospective first-year NC State students who have applied for fall 2019 admission.
 This invitation gives each student access to the Goodnight Scholars Program online application.
 The invitation is sent to the email address listed on the student’s general NC State application.
 The application is accessible via Pack ASSIST.

 To receive an automatic invitation to apply, a student must:

 Additional criteria may be used to address critical needs in STEM and STEM education fields and encourage diversity and inclusion per the University’s strategic plan.

 Prospective NC State students who wish to be considered for an invitation to apply may nominate themselves for consideration.
 This form also allows students to share unique academic and/or financial circumstances that they feel may cause them to be overlooked for an invitation to apply to our Program.
 The self-nomination form for the Class of 2023 will open on November 1st.